Domus Theologica (map)

 It is an interdisciplinary group for open for PhDs and researchers who are working within the fields of Theology, Law and the Humanities, and who are affiliated with ATTR or employed at the Faculty of Theology.
 The Research group is led by Prof. Hugo Lundhaug.

-The research group Coptic Texts and Manuscripts consists of both permanent academic staff and PhD-students at the Faculty of Theology, as well as external collaborators, working on Coptic texts and manuscripts.
+The research group Coptic Texts and Manuscripts consists of both permanent academic staff, postdocs, and PhD-students at the Faculty of Theology, as well as external collaborators, working on Coptic texts and manuscripts from the entire period of Coptic literary production.

 The research group Eastern Christian Daily Office studies the daily liturgical (non-eucharistic) services of Eastern Churches.
 It consists of scholars of the University of Oslo as well as Nordic and international scholars.
 It is led by Professor Stig Frøyshov of the Faculty of Theology, University of Oslo, and is based there.
 The research group continues and expands the research group ‘Hymnography of Constantinople’, begun in 2017.
 Its activity includes reading groups, seminars/workshops and ongoing scholarly exchanges, as well as the development of research projects.